vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ![Peakboard Weight Display - Data Binding Text Field from CAS Scale](/assets/2026-01-30/peakboard-weight-data-binding.png)

-The video shows the Peakboard scale in action.
-The data transfer between the scale and the Peakboard application is happening literally without any delay.

 The following video shows our app in action.
 As you can see, the data transfer happens instantly.

 {% include youtube.html id="DXPHLvzxVkM" %}

 ## Baking scale app template

-Finally, let's take a look at a baking scale app, which lets the user weigh the ingredients for different dessert recipes.
-The great thing about this app is that you can use as a template.
+Finally, let's take a look at a baking scale app.
+This app lets the user weigh the ingredients for different dessert recipes.
+The great thing about this app is that it's easy to modify, so you can use it as a template.
 [Download it here!](/assets/2026-01-30/scale_baking.pbmx)

 The idea is that the user can choose between different recipes.
 In this case, it's all about Austrian special dessert dishes.